 * Note: the post should be large enough to feed the string through the hole.

 Cut a piece of 100% cotton string.
-The size will depend on the container you use.
 I used a shot glass that was 2 1/2″ high so I cut my string to that length.

 Soak the string in olive oil.
 If you are doing a bunch of them, pour the olive oil into a container and soak all the strings until thoroughly saturated.
-DON’T FORGET TO SOAK THE STRINGS FIRST BEFORE ASSEMBLY – THIS IS INTEGRAL TO KEEPING YOUR CANDLE LIT.
+Don’t forget to soak the strings first BEFORE assemble – this is integral to the longevity of your candle.

 Tie a knot in one end of the string.

 Open a binder clip and insert the knotted end of the post, then close the clip again to tighten it against the post.